sauce-archives/ios-rdc-quickstart/README.md

   This StackOverflow post,
   [xcodebuild simulator or device?](http://stackoverflow.com/questions/5010062/xcodebuild-simulator-or-device) may also help.

 #### Uploading

+Sauce Labs can accept your app in two formats.

+  * As an IPA archive, whose filename must end in `.ipa`; or
+  * A zipped `.app` directory, whose filename must end in `.zip`.

-This is the biggest difference from simulator tests.
-You have to upload a real device iOS app to [Sauce Storage](https://support.saucelabs.com/customer/portal/articles/2018312-uploading-apps-to-sauce-storage) first.
+The big difference from simulator tests is that you have to upload a real device iOS app to [Sauce Storage](https://support.saucelabs.com/customer/portal/articles/2018312-uploading-apps-to-sauce-storage) first.

 Sauce Storage is a convenient place to temporarily store files that your tests will need.
 Rather than waste time and bandwidth